-Students must also complete the requirements for a Columbia College major or concentration, as well as any additional precurricular requirements for the specific engineering major (see specific requirements on the Undergraduate Admissions website).
-In the fourth and fifth years of study, to be completed at The Fu Foundation School of Engineering and Applied Science, requirements for the major at The Fu Foundation School of Engineering and Applied Science must be completed in consultation with the major adviser there.
+As a condition for admission to the 3-2 program students must have also completed the requirements for a Columbia College major or concentration, as well as any additional pre-curricular requirements for the specific engineering major (see specific requirements on the Undergraduate Admissions website).
+In the fourth and fifth years of study, students will be enrolled at the Fu Foundation School of Engineering and Applied Science.
+During those years, the students must complete the requirements for a major in the Fu Foundation School of Engineering and Applied Science in consultation with a faculty advisor for their engineering department.
 Students with more than 35 transfer credits are not eligible for the program.
 Housing and financial aid will be continued.